Information for UK nationals living in the EU, Iceland, Liechtenstein, Norway, Switzerland or Ireland about preparing for Brexit.

 The EEA EFTA states

-The UK has an agreement with the European Economic Area European Free Trade Area (EEA EFTA) states of Norway, Iceland and Liechtenstein to protect citizens’ rights whether or not there is a deal.
+The UK has 2 agreements with the European Economic Area European Free Trade Area (EEA EFTA) states of Norway, Iceland and Liechtenstein which protect citizens’ rights whether or not there is a deal.

 You should also read the living in guides for: